 When debt recovery does not end even with a successful court case

 Unfortunately, there are also situations where you succeed in court proceedings but the defendant fails to fulfil its obligation as stated in the court decision.
 In such a case, there are two possible options – enforcement of the judgment through the court or an application for enforcement through a bailiff.
-In the case of the second option, there are many models of enforcement motions circulating on the internet.
-However, no one can guarantee their completeness and accuracy, so it is advisable to consult a lawyer in this case.
-You can then file an execution petition with any bailiff – you can find a list on the website of the Chamber of Executors.

 Who should I contact for debt recovery?

 A search on the internet will bring up a number of collection agencies.
-We will not evaluate their procedures here, which were the subject of an interesting article on iRozhlas.cz.
+We are not going to evaluate their procedures here, which were the subject of an interesting article on iRozhlas.cz.
 You can use their services only in the case of out-of-court debt collection, otherwise it would be unauthorised legal services – so-called collection, which is an offence or even a criminal offence under the Advocacy Act.

 In the case of a law firm, you are guaranteed professionalism, legality and the possibility of obtaining the so-called “surcharge” (the lawyer’s fee for legal services rendered), which is usually awarded to the creditor by the court in the event of a successful court case.
 In the end, the debtor has to pay you not only the claim but also the amount of the lawyer’s fees.